In this Article

 - Dosing considerations for Chromium.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Chromium is LIKELY SAFE to use during pregnancy and breast-feeding when taken by mouth in amounts that are equal to or less than "adequate intake" (AI) levels.
+Special Precautions & Warnings:Pregnancy: Chromium is LIKELY SAFE to use during pregnancy when taken by mouth in amounts that are equal to or less than "adequate intake" (AI) levels.
+The AI for pregnant women 14 to 18 years-old is 29 mcg daily.
+For pregnant women 19 to 50 years-old, it is 30 mcg daily.
 Chromium is POSSIBLY SAFE to use during pregnancy in amounts higher than the AI levels.
-However, pregnant women should not take chromium supplements during pregnancy or breast-feeding unless advised to do so by their healthcare provider.
+However, pregnant women should not take chromium supplements during pregnancy unless advised to do so by their healthcare provider.

 Kidney disease: There are at least three reports of kidney damage in patients who took chromium picolinate.
 Don't take chromium supplements, if you already have kidney disease.